 - Review the City Vision University Mentoring Manual

-- Before taking this course, you must identify two books that you will read as described in the Mentoring Goals Worksheet.
+- Book Selection.
+Before taking this course, you must identify two books that you will read as described in the Mentoring Goals Worksheet.
 You may find it helpful to review book recommendations on this page or you can select the books on your own or with the help of your mentor.

 Before taking this course students must